ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/styles.md

 stands for Cascading Style Sheets.

 CSS is a language that describes how HTML elements are to be displayed on screen, paper, or in other media.

+See [http://www.w3schools.com](http://www.w3schools.com/css/css_syntax.asp) to know a little about the CSS syntax.

 ### Changing the default path to style files